 If you’re going to college, you likely have a long list of things you need to buy and things you need to do.
 While it might not be on the list of essential items you need for your first apartment or dorm room away from home, renters insurance is an important thing to add to what you need.

-Insurance for college students is cheaper than you think and could save you money.
+College students can opt for affordable renters insurance which can cheaper than you think and could save you money.

 Renters insurance for college students: dorms vs apartments